Figma tutorial: a first app

 From the folder of .svg icons drag & drop the close.svg icon to Figma and add it to the frame.
 Set its size to 30x30:

 You can now add some menu items to that menu.
-I have created a Component 'Menu item' for that, which is similair to the 'Button' but with different styling.
 After that, switch to prototyping mode, and add connections.
 Connect the hamburger menu icon to the Frame.
-Make sure to set the interaction is set to 'Overlay' and the Overlay position is set to 'Top Right':
+Make sure to set the action of the interaction to 'Open overlay' and the Overlay position is set to 'Top Right':

 To make it possible to close the popup menu, drag the blue dot of the close-icon onto the close symbol which will appear next to it when you start dragging: